mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   - body1 (default) => body2 (default)
 - Remove the opinionated `display: block` default typograpghy style.
 You can use the new `display?: 'initial' | 'inline' | 'block';` property.
-- Rename the `headlineMapping` property to better align with its purpose.
+- Rename the `headlineMapping` property to `variantMapping` to better align with its purpose.

   ```diff
   -<MuiTypography headlineMapping={headlineMapping}>